Note: We are currently recruiting for a minimum 6-month commitment beginning in August 2018 or later.

 Volunteering at Grace Health Centre is a rich opportunity to learn about and become exposed to medicine in a clinical setting.
 It allows prospective students to observe how principles of medicine are put into clinical practice.
 With us, you will learn how a caring, therapeutic doctor-patient relationship, and scientific evidence-based medicine work together to improve the health of our patients.
 On numerous occasions, you will be invited into one of the doctors' offices to learn something unique and/or observe a medical procedure involving a consenting patient.
 In addition, you will participate in analysing actual patient case studies in which you will learn the critical thinking processes involved in reaching the correct diagnosis and best management of patients.
 This would include being taught to avoid common cognitive errors and diagnostic mistakes.
 You will also learn to appreciate a doctor's role beyond the clinical setting, especially their part in addressing socio-economic factors that are potential barriers to adequate health care.

-You will have the opportunity to see how our holistic model of promoting wellness physically, emotionally, relationally and spiritual works in practise in affecting permanent positive changes in health, deep emotional healing, restored broken relationships and deeper spirituality.
+You will have the opportunity to see how our holistic model of promoting wellness physical, emotional, relational and spiritual wellness works in practise in affecting permanent positive changes in health, deep emotional healing, restored broken relationships and deeper spirituality.

 If you are interested in medicine, this is a valuable experience for you to exercise and develop the diverse skill sets demanded in the medical field.
 This unique opportunity is not available anywhere else!